Stairs Regulations – The Ultimate Guide To Stairs

 What Is The National Construction Code?

 Of course, choosing your stair design is dependent on your available space and your budget.
 However, one of the key elements you need to consider before selecting your staircase design is the regulatory code for your area.
 The National Construction Code (NCC), formerly known as the Building Code of Australia (BCA) regulates stair construction and design in Australia.
 It covers areas such as the requirements for balustrades, handrails, anti-slip surfaces, height and depth ratios of stair treads and the necessity of landings.
-(For further information, see this article About the National Construction Code or access the code here.)
+(For further information, see this article about the National Construction Code.)